Want to have a beach get away – without having to leave our shores? A day trip to Changi Beach Park may be in order.

 Changi Beach Park is also infamous for an event that took place during World War II.
 The Sook Ching massacre site where the execution of civilians took place in February 1942 is marked by a simple plaque along the beachfront.

-Visiting Changi Beach Park Today
+Exploring Changi Beach Park

 A favourite activity at the southern end of Changi Beach Park is to watch the planes flying in toward Changi Airport.
-You can watch as they come jetting in from offshore, making the final descent toward the airport’s runaway.

 Changi Beach Park is part of the Eastern Coastal Loop of the Park Connector Network.
 From Changi Beach Park, it is possible to cycle to Pasir Ris Park via the Loyang Park Connector or by the (very long) Coastal Park Connector to reach East Coast Park.

-Nearby, there are also plenty of other dining options at Changi Village.
 Besides the food centre, one spot to check out, especially if you are into grilled meats and beer, is Little Island Brewing Co, a microbrewery and smokehouse restaurant.

-Things to Do Around Changi Beach Park
+More Things to Do Around Changi Beach Park

 Looking to explore beyond Changi Beach Park?